Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Benchmark Experiments and Simulations

 For all three experiments, photons from most of the sources carry energies less than $\sim 5$~MeV.
 As we will discuss in Section~\ref{sec:analysis}, low-energy dark matter does not deposit enough energy to overcome our energy cut or threshold in the nucleus recoil and the electron recoil.
 Indeed, the dark matter coming from the decay of dark gauge boson of $\lesssim 5$~MeV is the case.
-Therefore, photons from $\pi^0$ decays, ($\pi^-$ absorption that we will discuss shortly,) and $e^\pm$-induced cascade photons make dominant contributions to our dark matter signal.
-In the case of JSNS$^2$, we find that photons from the $\eta$ meson decay becomes the dominant source to produce a dark matter flux for $m_{\pi^0} <m_X < m_\eta$, while $e^\pm$-induced cascade photons make a subdominant contribution because of the suppression factors discussed above.
+Therefore, photons from $\pi^0$ decays (and $\pi^-$ absorption that we will discuss shortly) make dominant contributions to our dark matter signal, followed by $e^\pm$-induced cascade photons.
+In the case of COHERENT and JSNS$^2$, we find that photons from the $\eta$ meson decay becomes the dominant source to produce a dark matter flux for $m_{\pi^0} <m_X < m_\eta$, while $e^\pm$-induced cascade photons make a subdominant contribution because of the suppression factors discussed above.
 Furthermore, we see that these photons are mildly more populated in the forward regime of angular spectra, as exhibited in the right panels of Figure~\ref{fig:photonspec}.
 We therefore expect that detectors in the forward direction can receive a slightly more dark matter flux from the two sources.

 Finally, let us discuss the simulation for the $\pi^-$ absorption process.
 As argued earlier, the monochromatic Panofsky photons interact with nearby nucleons and electrons in a complex atom and there remain a number of soft photons in the final state (see also orange histograms in the left panels of Figure~\ref{fig:photonspec}).
 In order to estimate the dark matter flux from the $\pi^-$ absorption process, we develop our own simulation code to take care of the single-energy-valued dark gauge boson production, not relying on the \texttt{GEANT}4 package.
 The energy spectrum of these dark gauge bosons follows a Gaussian shape whose mean value is